 2.11.1 Students have the right to appeal any decision that affects their academic interests.
 Should a dispute arise between a student and lecturer regarding the assessment of the work of that student, or a related matter, it is the policy of the College that such dispute should be settled informally between the parties wherever possible.
 The lecturer will provide explanations, and the student will be given the opportunity to state his or her view and to ask specific questions.
-If a student is of the opinion that any assigned mark is not a true reflection of his or her ability, the first option available to him or her would thus be to request a discussion with the relevant lecturer.
+If a student is of the opinion that the mark awarded for any test or assignment is not a true reflection of his or her ability, the first option available to him or her would thus be to request a discussion with the relevant lecturer.
 The aim of such a discussion would not be to change the assigned mark, but rather to provide insight regarding the reasons for the mark.
-Should the student not be satisfied with the explanation of the finding (which is based on the assessment of an internal and external examiner), the student has the right to appeal the finding.
+Should the student not be satisfied with the explanation of the finding, the student has the right to appeal the finding.

 2.11.2 If a dispute regarding a mark cannot be resolved in terms of the informal process described at 2.11.1 above, the student has the right to apply to the Registrar for a reassessment of the assignment by an independent subject-specialist examiner (who was not involved in the initial examination process).
 The application must reach the Registrar within fourteen days of the results being released, and must be accompanied by a written motivation on the part of the student as to why he or she considers the mark awarded to be inappropriate.
+Disputes regarding the assessment of a dissertation or thesis involve a different process, which is set out in section 5.2.3.2 of Cranefield's Assessment and Moderation Policy (available on request).

 2.11.3 If the reassessment as contemplated in 2.11.2 above yields a final mark that is not higher than five percentage points above the mark originally awarded (e.g. an assignment that originally scored 60% is awarded a mark of 65% or lower by the independent examiner), the student shall be liable for the prescribed reassessment fee (currently R750.00).
-If the reassessment yields a final mark of more than five percentage points above the mark originally awarded, the student shall not be liable for the reassessment fee (e.g. an assignment that originally scored 60% is awarded a mark of 66% or higher by the independent examiner).
+If the reassessment yields a final mark of more than five percentage points above the mark originally awarded, the student shall not be liable for the reassessment fee (e.g. an assignment that originally scored 60% is awarded.

+a mark of 66% or higher by the independent examiner).
 The Registrar may elect to consult the original internal examiner before accepting or rejecting the second result.
 If the Registrar rejects the result, the matter shall finally be referred to a panel of two or more independent subject-specialist examiners, who will analyse the overall assessment and reach a final decision, which will then be duly communicated to the relevant student/s.